 It’s difficult for other countries to understand why this is still such an issue.

 Empirically, the US is an outlier on gun violence because it is an outlier on gun access.
 Americans have easier access not just to guns, but specifically to military-designed semi-automatic weapons with large magazines that are able to murder with efficiency.

 Getting rid of those weapons might not solve all the problems, but it’s a start, surely.

 One reason Brexit has proved tricky is that the party divide does not map onto views about Europe.
 This week 11 moderate mps, eight Labour and three Conservative, decided that they had had enough—and more may join them.
 Given that Parliament seats 650 mps, their resignation to create a new Independent Group might seem a minor tremor.
 But it matters: as a verdict on Labour’s leader, Jeremy Corbyn; as another complication in resolving Brexit; and as a warning of an earthquake that could yet reshape Britain’s two-party system.

 Another great find from Futility Closet, something you won’t see in Waterstones travel section, for sure.

-Confined to his bedroom for 42 days as a punishment for dueling, Xavier de Maistre wrote A Journey Round My Room (1794), a parody of travel journals in which he heroically explores his surroundings and rhapsodizes on his discoveries.
+New lands Confined to his bedroom for 42 days as a punishment for dueling, Xavier de Maistre wrote A Journey Round My Room (1794), a parody of travel journals in which he heroically explores his surroundings and rhapsodizes on his discoveries.